odie5533/WarcMiddleware/README.md

 In the inner dir, open settings.py and add the following lines to the bottom:

     DOWNLOADER_MIDDLEWARES = {'warcmiddleware.WarcMiddleware': 543}
-    ITEM_PIPELINES = ['scrapy.contrib.pipeline.images.ImagesPipeline']
-    IMAGES_STORE = './images'

-This will enable the WarcMiddleware and enable image downloading.
+This will enable the WarcMiddleware.
 Additionally, create a simple spider by copying the [simplespider.py](https://github.com/iramari/WarcMiddleware/blob/master/crawltest/spiders/simplespider.py) file into the spiders dir.